internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 When applying a DANE roll-over scheme using an "issuer certificate" (an intermediate or root certificate), Postfix must be able to provide the certificates of the used issuer in the chain of trust.
 Hence this setting.

-## Additional information for implementing DANE for SMTP on Exim
+# Implementing DANE for SMTP on Exim (inbound & outbound e-mail traffic)
 **Specifics for this setup**
 * Ubuntu 18.10 ‘Cosmic Cuttlefish’
 * Exim 4.92 (DANE support is non-experimental since version 4.91)